-Jordan Elias, a partner at Girard Sharp LLP, represents consumers and investors injured by corporate violations.
+Jordan Elias is a partner at Girard Sharp LLP in San Francisco.
 He has pursued civil claims against pharmaceutical companies, oil and tobacco companies, and the nation’s largest banks.

 Jordan received a California Lawyer Attorney of the Year (CLAY) award in 2016.
 A former Chief Arbitrator for the San Francisco Bar Association’s attorney-client fee disputes program, Jordan now serves as the program’s Vice-Chair.

 Jordan was awarded the Field Prize in the humanities at Yale, where he was also an all-Ivy League sprinter.
 After graduating from Stanford Law School, he clerked for the late Judge Cynthia Holcomb Hall of the U.S. Court of Appeals for the Ninth Circuit.